ddgg-el/udp-audio-receiver/README.md

 To test the software a `basic.maxpat` patch is provided (the compile `*.class` files should be installed in the same folder of the patch)

-**N.B.** This repository contains a `.vscode` configuration folder to be able to compile project directly in VSCode
+**N.B.** This repository contains a `.vscode` configuration folder to let IntelliSense parse your code